philbrisco/partTrakr/readme.txt

 	multiple parts are the same type, it is probably best to make them all of the same configuration.

-	API_PART_UPD has 3 paramters, the name of the new parent, the name of the child to be attached to the parent and an optional configuration name for the child.
+	API_PART_UPD has 2 paramters, the name of the new parent and the name of the child to be attached to the parent.
 Both parts must already exist and be configured.
-	The parts are attached to each other via the rules set down in their configurations.
-This can be changed, by giving a different, valid, configuration name to the child so that it can change its configuration.
+The parts are attached to each other via the ] rules set down in their configurations.

 	API_PART_REM has 1 parameter, the part name.
 It removes the part and its progeny from each other, making each part a top-level part.
 It